RickyTickyTavy69/KinoHubApp/README.md

 #### on the masterBoard page the owner of this website can see all the important data.
 He can see, how many sits were booked, how many of them
 #### Loge and how many are Parkett sits.
 Also, he can see, how much is the turnover and there is a button which resets all the booked sits.
-#### (For more safety there is a modal window and you have to activate three switchers to enable clicking on the button).
+#### (For more safety there is a modal window, and you have to activate three switchers to enable clicking on the button).